 By statute (Section 43-1-113(6)(a), C.R.S.), the amount budgeted for administration, as defined in statute, in no case shall exceed five percent of the total budget allocation plan.
 The percentage budgeted for administration in recent years has been FY 2006 - 2.8%, FY 2007 - 2.4%, FY08 - 2.3% and FY09 - 2.7%.
 These percentages include two units funded with Internal Cash Funds (ICF), which are not included in the State Highway Fund (SHF) budget figures, (the ICF is funded through payments from operating budgets in other organizations).
-The Printing and Visual Communications Center with 13.0 FTE, and a portion of the Motor Pool dealing with vehicles from other state agencies with 2.0 FTE, are the only Administration ICF and their 15.0 FTE are part of the 223.2 FTE total.
+The Printing and Visual Communications Center with 13.0 FTE, and a portion of the Motor Pool dealing with vehicles from other state agencies with 2.0 FTE, are the only Administration ICF and their 15.0 FTE are part of the 224.2 FTE total.
+The total includes 1.0 FTE from FY2010 Decision Item approved by the Office of State Planning and Budgeting, and awaiting action by the General Assembly.

 Miscellaneous administration expenses appropriated by the General Assembly include portions of: Workers' Compensation for the administrative units, part of Statewide Indirect Costs, and general insurance.
 The State Office of Risk Management in the Department of Personnel and Administration determines general insurance premiums rates, which includes Property and Liability coverage and Workers' Compensation assessments.
-Statewide Indirect Costs are based upon the Statewide Indirect Cost Plan established by the State Controller's Office, with payments split between the Administration and CM&O lines as a percentage of Department employees funded by each line.
+Statewide Indirect Costs are based upon the Statewide Indirect Cost Plan established by the State Controller's Office, with payments split between the Administration and Construction & Maintenance lines as a percentage of department employees funded by each line.
 These costs are largely outside of CDOT's control.